adamdb5/SSD1322-arduino-8080-example/README.md

 If you have dupont wires at hand, then you can use these to connect to a breadboard.

-Alternatively, I built a small adapter using a prototyping board, some wire and some female pin headers, ensuring there were no loose connections that could be caused by dupont connectors.
+Alternatively, I built a small adapter using a prototyping board, some wire and some female pin headers.

 ## The Result
 If everything works correctly, you should see "Hello from U8x8!" displayed.